Updated May 5, 2021

-Who says you can’t create your own Twitch banner?
-After all, hundreds of thousands of streamers upload their own artwork to Twitch every year.
+After all, who says you can’t create your own Twitch banner?
+Each year, hundreds of thousands of streamers upload their own artwork to Twitch.
 Designing your own graphics can save you hard-earned money.
 More importantly, you’ll be left with a one-of-a-kind brand that viewers can rally behind.
 So why not tap into your creative side and give it a shot?

 Before starting however, you’ll need to prepare your canvas.
 And that means knowing the right Twitch banner sizes.
 The ideal dimensions, file sizes and formats for your graphics.
 Get something wrong and you could wind up with a blurry, pixelated image on your Twitch profile (and some very confused viewers).